Paul Inouye

 Technology, and particularly software, is literally changing the world.
 What I mean by that is that software is literally disrupting almost every other major industry from payments to supply chains to agriculture to insurance to retail.
 This is the result of a cadre of highly talented and visionary entrepreneurs rethinking traditional processes and developing new innovative solutions for these industries aimed at improving decision-making via data/analytics or streamlining old inefficient processes.

-There are actually several habits that have greatly impacted my success as an entrepreneur.
+There are actually several habits that have greatly impacted my success as a banker.
 One of the most important was the lesson I was taught early on in my career in banking to take ownership of everything I worked on.
-This ownership mindset is incredibly valuable as Paul Inouye approach my work as if I were the first and last line of defense.
+This ownership mindset is incredibly valuable as Paul Inouye approached my work as if I were the first and last line of defense.
 Another valuable ethos that I learned in banking was to serve as chief cook and bottlewasher and never believe any job to be beneath myself or above my pay grade to do.
-Lastly, my deep sense of confidence and resilience have served me well as I am well equipped to take setbacks knowing I have the core skills to overcome nearly every obstacle.
+Lastly, my deep sense of confidence and resilience served me well as I was well equipped to take setbacks knowing I had the core skills to overcome nearly every obstacle.

 What advice would you give your younger self?

-In all honesty, I would encourage myself to take more risks and bet on myself more aggressively.
-Most professionals in banking are risk-averse and prefer to work within the confines of a larger organization but I have found that I truly flourish as my own boss where I can operate with ultimate flexibility.
+In all honesty, I would have encouraged myself to take more risks and bet on myself more aggressively.
+Most professionals in banking are risk-averse and prefer to work within the confines of a larger organization but I found that I truly flourished at smaller firms where I operated with greater flexibility.

 My annual membership for CLEAR for while I don’t travel as frequently as I used to, I have found it invaluable as it removes so much of the stress of travel is being whisked to the front of the long lines that are back at airports.
 Rather than glancing at my watch, the TSA line moves along at a glacial pace in front of me, I would much rather grab a healthy meal inside the terminal and casually make my way to my gate than have to sprint to catch my flight.